 Rosa Manus (1881-1942) was an extremely energetic, internationally oriented feminist and activist.
 In 1935, she co-founded the International Archives for the Women’s Movement ( IAV), currently known as Atria.
-She was involved in organising many of the conferences and events of both the Dutch Association for Women’s Suffrage (now called Vrouwenbelangen) and the International Woman Suffrage Alliance, which was renamed the International Alliance of Women in 1926.
+She was involved in organising many of the conferences and events of both the Dutch Association for Women’s Suffrage (now called Vrouwenbelangen) and the International Woman Suffrage Alliance (in 1926 renamed the International Alliance of Women).

 A brief summary of Rosa Manus’s life:

 Portrait of Rosa Manus.
 From the IAV archives that were returned from Moscow in 2003.

 Rosette Susanna Manus was born in Amsterdam on 20 August 1881.
 She was the daughter of the tobacco merchant Henry Philip Manus and Soete Vita Israël.

 Participated in the fourth international congress of the International Woman Suffrage Alliance from 15 to 20 June 1908 in Amsterdam.
 This was the start of her involvement in many of the conferences and events of not only the Alliance but also the Dutch Association for Women’s Suffrage.

 Appointed special organiser of the International Woman Suffrage Alliance.